row-n/slush-wordpress-bootstrap-sass/README.md

 ### Usage

-Create a new folder for your project:
+Create a new theme folder for your project within your WordPress instance:

 ```bash
 $ mkdir my-slush-wordpress-bootstrap-sass